faustedition/faust-gen/README.md

 For the `deploy` step, you need a local rsync and make sure we can build a ssh connection to the target server (e.g., by providing an SSH agent with an unlocked key).

+## eXist-based search

+There is a preliminary eXist app that implements the search functionality.
+Deploying the app to the eXist server automatically from the build is not yet implemented, however, there are two preliminary ways to get the data in there:

+* `mvn package` builds an eXist application archive, `faust.xar`, that can then be deployed to the database using, e.g., its package manager
+* You can run a command line along the lines of `mvn -P'exist' -Dexist.uri=xmldb:exist://localhost:8080/exist/xmlrpc/db/apps/faust antrun:run -Dexist.user=admin -Dexist.pass=secret` to update all the files (data and code) of an already-deployed app after you have built at least the 'xproc' stuff.

 ## Advanced usage

 The build uses _profiles_ to select the parts that should run.
 The profile `svg` (`mvn -Psvg package`) runs the SVG generation, the profile `xproc` the XProc stuff.
 Everything is on by default, so just running `mvn clean package` will generate the whole site (except images) in `target/www`